Moe Greene: The Godfather: Part II

 Greene's death also plays a part in the second film in the series.
 Greene was a childhood friend to Michael's business partner and rival Hyman Roth, and it is implied that Roth's anger over Greene's murder is one motivation for his plan to destroy Michael Corleone.

 Legacy

 Alex Rocco's portrayal of Greene "cemented Rocco's place in Hollywood mob cinema".
 Greene's character and death scene have been described as "iconic".
 Greene's death is loosely based on the murder of mobster Bugsy Siegel.

-The phrase "Moe Greene special" was coined in reference to his execution by being shot through the eye.
-Moe Greene special has subsequently been referenced in other gangster shows including The Sopranos, in the episode "Meadowlands".
+The phrase "Moe Greene special"—execution by being shot through the eye—has appeared in other gangster shows, including The Sopranos, in the episode "Meadowlands".

-In 1998, he inspired the title of an Off-Broadway drama, Moe Greene Gets It In The Eye.
+In 1998, he inspired the title of an Off-Broadway drama, Moe Greene Gets It in the Eye.